Turbofan3360/ESP32-Micropython-GY-271-QMC5883P-Driver/README.md

 Calibration is done by calling the calibrate() method.
 The algorithm here compensates for both hard and soft iron effects - see the references for a detailed guide to magnetometer calibration.
 This code gets you to rotate the sensor - you need to rotate it 360 degrees around one axis (x, y or z) and then 360 degrees around a different axis, to complete a calibration rotation.
 The code provides a user output to let you know what it's up to.
 The code may complete calibration before you've done the full 360 degree rotation - this is not an issue.
 Calibration does not have to be completed to use the sensor, but is suggested - particularly for compass applications.

 In the directory embedded_c_module, you will find the .c, .h, and .cmake files required to compile this QMC58833P driver into your micropython firmware.
-This currently has limited functionality, but I am developing it to include more functionality.
-Currently, no calibraiton method is implemented, and you have to provide a declination value to the compass_2d and compass_3d functions - even if it is 0.0.
-For usage of this module, see below.
+This has the full functionality of the MicroPython driver, but with a few differences.
+To initialise the driver, you need to pass in a MicroPython I2C bus object (not scl/sda pin numbers), and both the compass_2d and compass_3d methods require the declination parameter.
+As well, the calibrate() method does not accept the calibrationrotations parameter (it defaults to 1; I thought that anything else seemed redundant).
+See below for details on how to compile this into your micropython board's firmware.

 ### Python Example Usage: ###